AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/openai-chatgpt-modules.md

   </tr>
   <tr>
    <td role="rowheader">[!UICONTROL Model]</td>
    <td> Enter or map the ID of the model to use.
-You can use the Get models module to see all of your available models </td>
+You can use the Get models module to see all of your available models. </td>
   </tr>
   <tr>
    <td role="rowheader">[!UICONTROL Temperature]</td>